62 BROAD STREET

 62 Broad Street's rich history makes it the perfect venue for weddings, rehearsal dinners, business luncheons, meetings, and receptions.
-We have multiple spaces for creative, flexible event planning: weddings, rehearsal parties, receptions, social events, interior and garden venues.
+We offer two spacious indoor rooms and one very large stunning garden.